Castlefreke: Castle

 The large castle and estate which dominates the area was originally the site of a 15th-century tower house that was owned by the Barry family.

 The Freke family, who arrived in Ireland in the seventeenth century, acquired a number of estates in West Cork, including the former Barry castle.
 In 1642, during the Eleven Years' War, the Freke family were forced to defend the castle from Confederate Irish forces during a sustained siege.

 Following an intermarriage with members of the Evans family, the combined Evans-Freke dynasty became Barons of Carbery in the early 18th century.
-The original 15th century tower house was damaged by fire and other events, and John Evans-Freke, 6th Baron Carbery built a new castle on the estate in 1780.
+The original 15th-century tower house was damaged by fire and other events, and John Evans-Freke, 6th Baron Carbery built a new castle on the estate in 1780.
 The older (Barry) fortification was incorporated into the estate's farm buildings.

 Following a fire in the early 20th century, Castle Freke was sold by John Evans-Freke, 10th Baron Carbery, and the estate and its lands passed to the Irish Land Commission.
 The building was used as a military barracks during The Emergency (WWII) before being partially dismantled in the 1950s.
 Remaining as a ruin for several decades, the castle was purchased in 2005 by a descendant of the Evans-Freke family, who (as of 2019) was restoring the building.

-The ruins of an early 19th century church and graveyard are located on the castle's demesne.